Lesson 6: Strings

 We can make a string span multiple lines.
 A verbatim string is a string that keeps the lines and spaces in a string as it is defined.

-To make a verbatim string, place the @
+To make a verbatim string, place the @ character in front of a string value.

 var multiLine = @"This string spans